-Figure 11a: TNFalpha and NO secretion by Raw 267.7 macrophagous stimulated with plant extracts.
+Figure 11a: TNFalpha and NO secretion by Raw 267.7 macrophages stimulated with plant extracts.

-Ethanolic extracts of Artemisia annua, and Jatropha curcas significantly induced an increase in TNFalpha secretion by macrophages compared to the control (DMSO) (Figure 11a).
+Compared with the control (DMSO), the ethanol extracts of Artemisia annua and Jatropha curcas significantly increased TNFalpha secretion by macrophages (Figure 11a).

 DISCUSSION

-The aim of the study was to evaluate the in vitro anti-toxoplasmic potential of selected medicinal plants from Togo, which are traditionally used for their anti-malarial properties.
+The aim of this study was to evaluate the in vitro antitoxoplasmic potential of selected medicinal plants from Togo, which are traditionally used for their antimalarial properties.

 The phytochemical screening of ethanolic extracts from selected plants revealed a rich array of phytochemical groups known for their therapeutic potential, including tannins, flavonoids, polyphenols, and polysaccharides.
-These compounds are frequently utilized in pharmaceutical formulations targeting antimalarial, antibacterial, and antifungal infections.
-Consistently, alcoholic extracts demonstrated significantly higher concentrations (p<0.05) of these key chemical groups, aligning with previous studies that emphasize the efficacy of ethanol as a polar solvent for extracting diverse phytochemicals (Omoregie et al., 2010).
-Notably, Artemisia annua leaf extracts exhibited the highest levels of tannins and total phenols, which is consistent with prior reports documenting the presence of these compounds, along with flavonoids and polysaccharides, in various Artemisia annua extracts (Shahid, 2012).
-In terms of flavonoids, ethanolic extracts of Jatropha curcas stood out with the highest concentrations, corroborating existing research that has identified various polyphenolic glycosides such as vanillic acid, gallic acid, rutin, naringin, and pyrogallol within Jatropha curcas extracts (Namuli et al., 2011 ; Abd-Alla et al., 2009).
+These compounds are frequently utilized in pharmaceutical formulations that target antimalarial, antibacterial, and antifungal infections.
+Consistently, alcoholic extracts presented significantly higher concentrations (p<0.05) of these key chemical groups, which aligns with previous studies that emphasized the efficacy of ethanol as a polar solvent for extracting diverse phytochemicals (Omoregie et al., 2010).
+Notably, Artemisia annua leaf extracts presented the highest levels of tannins and total phenols, which is consistent with prior reports documenting the presence of these compounds, along with flavonoids and polysaccharides, in various Artemisia annua extracts (Shahid, 2012).
+In terms of flavonoids, ethanolic extracts of Jatropha curcas stood out at the highest concentrations, corroborating existing research that has identified various polyphenolic glycosides, such as vanillic acid, gallic acid, rutin, naringin, and pyrogallol, within Jatropha curcas extracts (Namuli et al., 2011 ; Abd-Alla et al., 2009).
 These findings underscore the varied phytochemical profiles of the investigated plants and the solvent-dependent extraction efficiency of these bioactive compounds.

 The biological activities assessed in this study, including antioxidant, cytotoxic, and antitoxoplasmic properties, appear to be intricately linked to the identified phytochemical profiles.
-The observed antioxidant capacity, evaluated through both AAPH and DPPH assays, demonstrated that ethanolic extracts generally exhibited superior activity.
-This can be directly correlated to the higher concentrations of total phenols and tannins in ethanolic extracts, as these compounds are well-established free radical scavengers.
-In the AAPH assay, which measures the protection against free radical-induced erythrocyte hemolysis, and the DPPH assay, which assesses the reduction of DPPH radicals, the extracts demonstrated a dose-dependent inhibition and reduction, respectively.
+The observed antioxidant capacity, evaluated through both AAPH and DPPH assays, demonstrated that the ethanolic extracts generally exhibited superior activity.
+This can be directly correlated with the higher concentrations of total phenols and tannins in ethanolic extracts, as these compounds are well-established free radical scavengers.
+In the AAPH assay, which measures protection against free radical-induced erythrocyte hemolysis, and the DPPH assay, which assesses the reduction of DPPH radicals, the extracts demonstrated dose-dependent inhibition and reduction, respectively.
 This aligns with the established mechanism of phenolic compounds acting as antioxidants by directly interacting with reactive oxygen species (Martin-Nizard et al., 2003).
-Remarkably, the ethanolic extracts of Artemisia annua, with their high tannin and total phenol content, displayed the lowest IC50 values and thus, the highest antioxidant capacities, reinforcing previous studies (Heim et al., 2002).
+Notably, the ethanolic extracts of Artemisia annua, with their high tannin and total phenol contents, presented the lowest IC50 values and thus the highest antioxidant capacities, confirming the findings of previous studies (Heim et al., 2002).
 Interestingly, our results also seem to align with observations from Liu et al. (2008), who reported a negative correlation between flavonoid concentration and antioxidant capacity.
-For instance, the ethanolic extract of Jatropha curcas, despite having the highest flavonoid concentration, did not exhibit the highest antioxidant capacity, suggesting that in these extracts, phenols and tannins might be the dominant contributors to antioxidant activity.
+For example, the ethanolic extract of Jatropha curcas, despite having the highest flavonoid concentration, did not exhibit the highest antioxidant capacity, suggesting that, in these extracts, phenols and tannins might be the dominant contributors to antioxidant activity.

-The cytotoxicity evaluation, using the UptiBlue assay which measures cellular metabolic activity, revealed a dose-dependent toxicity for all extracts This is further supported by the higher hemolytic potential observed for alcoholic extracts, particularly Moringa oleifera.
-Saponosides are recognized for their cytotoxic properties, inducing cell membrane lysis and necrosis (Vincken et al., 2007 ; Speroni et al., 2005), a property that underlies their cytotoxic activity and potential applications in cancer treatment.
-Furthermore, a correlation between flavonoid content and cytotoxicity was also suggested, as ethanolic extracts from Jatropha curcas and Sarcocephalus latifolius leaves, rich in flavonoids, also demonstrated significant cytotoxicity, echoing findings from Liu et al. (2005).
+The cytotoxicity evaluation, which used the UptiBlue assay, which measures cellular metabolic activity, revealed dose-dependent toxicity for all the extracts.
+This finding is further supported by the increased hemolytic potential observed for alcoholic extracts, particularly Moringa oleifera.
+Saponosides are recognized for their cytotoxic properties, inducing cell membrane lysis and necrosis (Vincken et al., 2007 ; Speroni et al., 2005), which underlies their cytotoxic activity and potential applications in cancer treatment.
+Furthermore, a correlation between flavonoid content and cytotoxicity was also suggested, as ethanolic extracts from Jatropha curcas and Sarcocephalus latifolius leaves, which are rich in flavonoids, also demonstrated significant cytotoxicity, echoing findings from Liu et al. (2005).